leson207/ethereum-etl/DEV.md

 rename/ or other folder structure for repository

-more log for storage(sqlite,ch,nats) operator script or in repo(for nats)

 create/delete database/stream scripts?

 check v3 price

 create database/stream or may be table in a aggregate script file? exporter_entity pair?
 # Dev:
-- test nats operation
+- test nats repo operation
-- test clickhouse operation
+- test clickhouse repo operation
 - use nats and clickhouse for export

 - larger scale